learningequality/kolibri/docs/dev/manual_testing.rst

 Manual Testing & QA
 ===================

-Accessibility Testing
+Accessibility (A11Y) Testing
 ---------------------

 Inclusive design benefits all users, and we strive to make Kolibri accessible for all.
-For some features and aspects testing for accessibility can be more demanding, but there are a couple of steps you must ensure before submitting your PR:
+Testing for accessibility can be challenging, but there are a few features you should check for before submitting your PR:

 * Working **keyboard navigation** - everything that user can do with mouse or by touch must also work with the `keyboard alone <http://webaim.org/techniques/keyboard/>`_.
 * Sufficient `color contrast <http://a11yproject.com/posts/what-is-color-contrast/>`_ between foreground text/elements and the background.